 - AddressThundridge, Ware SG12 0SD, UK

-The Jacobean-style manor house was built in 1890 for the Hanbury family and in 1923, it was converted into a girls’ boarding school.
+The Jacobean-style manor house was built in 1890 for the Hanbury family, and in 1923 it was converted into a girls’ boarding school.
 It remained a school until 1986, when it was ambitiously transformed into a luxury hotel and the prestigious Hanbury Manor Golf & Country Club.

-Nicklaus II has done a great job.
-He has used many of his father’s tricks of the trade and created an exciting golf course with double fairways and plenty of threatening water.
+Nicklaus II has done a decent job with an unremarkable property.
+He employed many of his father’s tricks of the trade and created an exciting golf course with double fairways and plenty of threatening water.
 Hanbury Manor is PGA championship standard and it plays its length, measuring over 6,660 yards from the regular medal tees.

 Hanbury Manor’s tournament potential was quickly recognised and, in 1996, Trish Johnson won the Women’s European Open by five clear shots.
 The following year, the Men’s PGA European Tour arrived in the shape of the English Open and the tournament remained at Hanbury Manor until 1999.